cirosantilli/linux-cheat/kernel/kernel-module.md

 if you write to it, the write returns ENOSPC error

-example:
+Example:

     echo a > /dev/full

-if you read from it, returns as many null chars as were asked for by read.
+If you read from it, returns as many null chars as were asked for by read, like `/dev/zero`.

-example:

-    TODO

 ###pseudorandom number generators

-the kernel implements a random number generator which draws entropy from non predictable events, typically device events such as mice movements or disk reads for example.
+The kernel implements a random number generator which draws entropy from non predictable events, typically device events such as mice movements or disk reads for example.

+Just like for `/dev/zero`, it is useless to cat those files, since they don't have and end, and `cat` tries to read to the end of the file before printing.

 ####/dev/random